gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 ![localhost](https://i.imgur.com/onXxPaB.png)

-Coming back to the files on our folder.
+Define the files in the root directory.
-We have the root folder "test_blog"
+`test_blog`: the root directory
-In that we have "posts" folder, where we store all our blog posts.
+`_posts`: folder with all the blog posts.
-Then we have "site" folder, the final output of our website.
+`_site`:  folder with the final output of the website.
-Next important file is "config.yaml",the settings of your site and contains the basic attributes of the site.
+`_config.yaml`: file with the settings and basic attributes of the site.
-"Gemfile" is used to store all the dependecies for the website.
+`Gemfile`: holds all the dependecies for the website.
-Rest of the files are just default basic parts of our website.
+The rest of the files are just default basic parts of our website.

 <a name="front"></a>
 ## Front matter